juhgiyo/EpPathFinding3D.cs/README.md

 ------------
  Previous project, [EpPathFinding.cs](https://github.com/juhgiyo/EpPathFinding.cs), was started after I was inspired by [PathFinding.js by Xueqiao Xu](https://github.com/qiao/PathFinding.js) and [the article by D. Harabor](http://harablog.wordpress.com/2011/09/07/jump-point-search/).
-It comes along with a demo to show how the agorithm execute as similar to Xueqiao Xu's [Online Demo](http://qiao.github.com/PathFinding.js/visual). then I also extended 2D jump point search algorithm [EpPathFinding.cs](https://github.com/juhgiyo/EpPathFinding.cs) into 3D for cube based 3D environment.
+It comes along with a demo to show how the agorithm execute as similar to Xueqiao Xu's [Online Demo](http://qiao.github.com/PathFinding.js/visual).

+Then I also extended 2D jump point search algorithm [EpPathFinding.cs](https://github.com/juhgiyo/EpPathFinding.cs) into 3D for cube based 3D environment.

 Unity Integration Guide
 ------------